CASPA: Everything You Need to Know About the Experiences Section

 Shadowing

-- This involves officially spending time watching, listening to, and learning from a medical professional, ideally a PA.
+This involves officially spending time watching, listening to, and learning from a medical professional – ideally, a PA.

-- Qualities/skills/abilities: active listening, critical thinking, networking.
+- Qualities/skills/abilities: Active listening, critical thinking, and networking

 Non-Healthcare Employment

-- Examples include retail, food service, and childcare.
+- Examples: Retail, food service, and childcare

-- Qualities/skills/abilities: responsibility, time management, organization.
+- Qualities/skills/abilities: Responsibility, time management, and organization

 Leadership Experience

-- Qualities/skills/abilities: self-confidence, motivation, decision-making.
+- Qualities/skills/abilities: Self-confidence, motivation, and decision-making

 Extracurricular Activities

-- Qualities/skills/abilities: creativity, teamwork, time management.
+- Qualities/skills/abilities: Creativity, teamwork, and time management

 Research